irsbugs/GStreaming/README.md

 Total count: 108 plugins, 561 features
 ```

-Of these 108 plugins is *playback* which has 11 features of which one is *playbin*:
+Of these 108 plugins one is *playback* which has 11 features of which one of these is *playbin*:
 ```
 playback:  parsebin: Parse Bin
 playback:  urisourcebin: URI reader